 Substack Subscriber Statistics

-High-quality content is driving millions of new users to join Substack, allowing it to achieve a phenomenal growth rate and continuously set new monthly visitor and subscriber records.
+High-quality content is driving millions of new users to join Substack, allowing it to achieve a phenomenal growth rate and continuously set new records in the subscription economy.
 It allows you to create both free articles as well as paid content.

 Here are some Substack user statistics: